hammadojh/web_course/syllabus.md

 ### Reference Materials
 - www.zybooks.com
-- Course Handouts
-- Lectures
-- Reading Assignments
-- Websites referred to during class
+- Resources referred to during class
+- Demos presented during class

 ### Course Policies & Guidelines
 - **Attendance:** Regular attendance is a university requirement.
 Attendance will be checked at the beginning of each class.
 Two late arrivals will be considered as one absence.
 More than 6 unexcused absences will result in a DN grade.